 The District is a member of the Schools Insurance Authority (the "SIA"), a Joint Powers Authority (a "JPA") which operates as a common risk management and insurance program for property and liability coverage.
 In June 2004, the Board of Education terminated its relationship with the California Administrative Services Authority ("CASA"), also a JPA.
 CASA was intended to offer an alternative retirement system for certain District personnel.
-As a result of its participation in CASA, the District may owe up to \$2.5 million to the State Department of

-Education to refund unearned "PERS Reduction" income received, and up to \$3.2 million to the Social Security Administration in unpaid employer and employee contributions.
+As a result of its participation in CASA, the District may owe up to \$2.5 million to the State Department of Education to refund unearned "PERS Reduction" income received, and up to \$3.2 million to the Social Security Administration in unpaid employer and employee contributions.
 Litigation resulting from the District's participation of CASA is ongoing, and the full extent of its liability is not yet known.
-For more information, see "APPENDIX B-FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2011," Notes 11 and 12.
+For more information, see "-CASA"

+Pension Program and Pension Program Revenue Bonds" below and "APPENDIX C-FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2011," Note 11.